 - Participating establishments report price data online through a secure website.

 - Goods and services included in the PPI are weighted by value-of-shipments data contained in the 2007 economic censuses.

 - Industries and products undergo systematic resampling as needed, to account for changing market conditions.

-- For most items, establishments report product selling prices for the Tuesday of the week containing the 13th of each month.
+- For most items, establishments report selling prices for the Tuesday of the week containing the 13th of each month.

 Producer Price Indexes are usually made available during the second full week of the month following the reference date.
 Data is posted shortly after 8:30am on dates as announced in the online release calendar.

 - The monthly PPI News Release contains a text explanation of key aggregate index movements during the month and various supporting data tables for major components of the Final Demand-Intermediate Demand indexes.

 - The PPI Detailed Report is the most comprehensive publication on producer prices.
 It contains all aggregate industry level and detailed commodity level indexes as well as text, tables, notes, and special articles.
 The Detailed Report is made available at the same time as the news release on the PPI website.

 - Occasional technical and analytical articles on the PPI, are published in the BLS Monthly Labor Review.